Monmouth County Vocational School District

-The Monmouth County Vocational School District (MCVSD) is a vocational and technical public school district in Monmouth County, New Jersey, United States, providing vocational education to students across the county.
-Monmouth County Vocational School District has 15 learning environments.
+The Monmouth County Vocational School District (MCVSD) is a vocational and technical public school district in Monmouth County, in the U.S. state of New Jersey, providing vocational education to students across the county.
+The district has 15 learning environments.
 The shared time programs located in Aberdeen Township, Freehold Township, Hazlet Township, Keyport, Long Branch, Middletown Township and Wall Township provide students with field experience in various trades and professions.

-As of the 2020–21 school year, the district, comprised of nine schools, had an enrollment of 1,596 students and 231.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.9:1.
+As of the 2023–24 school year, the district, comprised of eight schools, had an enrollment of 1,564 students and 207.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.5:1.

 Many of the academies provide students with academic and professional field experience.
 In addition, MCVSD manages three specialty schools for students at risk as well as the MCVSD Law Enforcement Program for students interested in a career in Law Enforcement.

 Schools

-Schools in the district (with 2020–21 enrollment date from the National Center for Education Statistics) are:
+Schools in the district (with 2023–24 enrollment data from the National Center for Education Statistics) are: